 Trump appeals Maine ruling barring him from ballot under the Constitution’s insurrection clause

-PORTLAND, Maine (AP) — Former President Donald Trump on Tuesday appealed a ruling by Maine’s Democratic secretary of state barring him from the ballot over his role in the Jan.
+PORTLAND, Maine (AP) — Former President Donald Trump on Tuesday appealed a ruling by Maine’s secretary of state barring him from the state’s primary ballot over his role in the Jan.
 6, 2021, attack on the U.S. Capitol.
-He was expected to also ask the U.S. Supreme Court to rule on his eligibility to return to the presidency in a related Colorado case.

-The Republican candidate appealed the Maine decision by Shenna Bellows, who became the first secretary of state in history to bar someone from running for the presidency under the rarely used Section 3 of the 14th Amendment.
+Trump, the early front-runner for the 2024 Republican presidential nomination, appealed the Maine decision by Democrat Shenna Bellows, who became the first secretary of state in history to bar someone from running for the presidency under the rarely used Section 3 of the 14th Amendment.
 That provision prohibits those who “engaged in insurrection” from holding office.

+The former president is expected to soon appeal a similar ban by the Colorado Supreme Court.
+That appeal would go to the U.S. Supreme Court, while Bellows’ action is being appealed to a Maine Superior Court.

-Trump’s appeal to the Maine Supreme Court declares that Bellows had no jurisdiction in the matter and asks that she be required to place Trump on the March 5 primary ballot.
+Trump’s appeal on Tuesday asks that Bellows be required to place him on the March 5 primary ballot.
 The appeal argues that she abused her discretion and relied on “untrustworthy evidence.”

 “The secretary should have recused herself due to her bias against President Trump, as demonstrated by a documented history of prior statements prejudging the issue presented,” Trump’s attorneys wrote.